 On this varied tour we cover everything from the windswept páramo grasslands and snow-capped peaks of the high Andes all the way down to the humid rainforests of the Amazon basin.
 The biodiversity of this area is arguably the highest in the world, with more than 1000 bird species recorded from the region.
-A series of excellent lodges makes this trip a delight and accessible for anyone.
+A series of excellent lodges makes this trip a delight.

 See more photos on our Flickr site.

 Most flights arrive in the evenings.
 You will be met at the airport and taken to a Quito hotel for the night.
 On this tour we highly recommend arriving a day early to prepare for the high altitude of the first two days.
 Our office can arrange this for you as well as provide an airport transfer.

 As we climb up the eastern Andes, we leave the crowded metropolis of Quito far below us.
 On clear days the views of the snow-clad volcanoes of Antisana and Cotopaxi are staggering.
 Today we bird montane scrub and verdant páramo looking for Black-faced (Andean) Ibis, Andean Condor, Carunculated Caracara, Ecuadorian Hillstar, and many other high Andean species.
 A nearby lake holds a variety of waterfowl, including Silvery Grebe.
 Later we drive over Papallacta Pass and down to Guango Lodge for the night (a journey of around an hour and a quarter).
 This small lodge boasts great hummer feeders, which attract Tourmaline Sunangel, Chestnut-breasted Coronet, Collared Inca, Long-tailed Sylph, and the incredible Sword-billed Hummingbird.